DIYBookScanner/spreads/doc/commands.rst

     $ spread [--verbose] COMMAND [ARGS...]

-All of *spreads'* functionality is accesible via the following commands:
+All of *spreads'* functionality is accessible via the following commands:

 wizard
 ======